The Basics of Maintaining Your Pool

-The cartridge filter on your pool should be cleaned every four months, or whenever the pressure rises 10 psi over the average pressure.
-Your Premier Pools & Spas builder will show you how to read your filter pressure gauge to ensure you clean it at the right times.
-Since your pump basket collects debris on a daily basis, you should check it weekly.
-If you notice reduced water flow, maybe check it more often than just once a week.
+The cartridge filter on pools should be cleaned every 4 months, or if the pressure begins to rise above 10lbs psi over the average pressure.
+Since you should run your pump and filter on a daily basis for at least six hours during the summer, it’s important that you monitor it regularly.
+Your pool installer can show you how to read the filter pressure gauge to ensure you clean it at the right times.
+Your pump basket collects leaves and other debris from your pool on a daily basis.
+You should check your basket weekly if you notice reduced water flow and more debris in the pool than normal.

-Automatic pool cleaners are great, but if you have one, check it every week or two.
-Manually brushing your pool will extend the life of your plaster and will reduce the need for additional chemical treatment.
+You can use an automatic pool cleaner to make cleaning the pool easier, but you will need to keep your pool cleaner free of debris by checking it every week or every other week.
+Manually brushing your pool helps extend the life of pool plaster and reduces the need for chemical treatment.

-Chlorine keeps your water clear and healthy.
-If you notice your pool is cloudy or green, you might need to adjust the chlorine levels.
-In some cases, you will need to shock your pool with high levels of chlorine.
-Stay out of the pool when the chlorine levels are high — you can return to swimming when the chemicals are back to normal levels.
+Chlorine is an important chemical in water chemistry to help keep the water clear and healthy.
+If you notice that your pool is cloudy or green, you may need to adjust the chlorine levels.
+In some cases, you will need to shock your pool with high levels of chlorine and stay out of the pool when the chlorine levels are high.
+You can return to swimming when the chlorine and chemicals have returned to normal levels.
+With proper maintenance, your pool should be ready for use any time you wish to swim.